Project 1: Magmatic plumbing of the crust and uppermost mantle at the East Pacific Rise at 9°50'N by 3D multichannel seismics

 To gain knowledge about these important gaps in our understanding of ridge processes, a group of researchers from Lamont-Doherty Earth Observatory of Columbia University, Woods Hole Oceanographic Institution, and Dalhousie University, have carried out a detailed 3D MCS experiment on the EPR at 9° 50’ N (see Fig. 1 for experiment location).This first multi-source and multi-streamer 3D seismic reflection experiment carried out using academic resources.
 The experiment was done aboard the R/V Marcus G. Langseth (see Fig. 2) from June 29 to August 19, 2008 during cruise MGL0812.
 The targeted area was the RIDGE-2000 Integrated Studies Site at the East Pacific Rise (EPR).
 This is one of the best studied fast-spreading ridge environments in the world, the place where axial magma chambers (AMC) were first imaged and the location where two spatially coincident eruptions were documented in the past 20 years.
 We collected about 1000 square km of 3D MCS data.
 Our primary 3D survey grid extends from about 9°57'-9°42'N, with a smaller grid just to the south covering approximately from 9°40'-9°37.5'N (see figure).
 The primary goal of expedition MGL0812 was to use the newly available multi-streamer capability of the R/V Langseth to collect data with which 3D seismic reflection images of the magmatic-hydrothermal system could be created at a resolution, geometric accuracy and scale comparable to seafloor observations of hydrothermal, biological, and volcanic activity.
 Seismic reflection ”mapping” at a resolution comparable to the scale of variation of surface phenomenon will allow us investigate the relationships and interactions between sub-surface and surface processes.
 The 3D volume will also be used to address the structure of the lower crust, the Moho, and uppermost mantle with unprecedented detail.
 Furthermore, our 3D seismic study will establish a baseline image of the magma body and upper crust against which changes in geometry and physical properties can be detected in the future using 4D time-lapse seismic imaging.

 The quality of information contained in the collected data significantly surpassed our original expectations.
 The first pass, real time brute stacks generated onboard during the survey suggest major new discoveries, such as images of off-axis crustal magma lenses that would likely have been disregarded as side-scatter events in single pass 2D lines.
 To extract maximum possible amount of information from this large dataset we divided the tasks among the three groups (Dalhousie, LDEO and WHOI) rather than the data.
 This way we will continue to closely collaborate with our colleagues at Columbia University and WoodsHole Oceanographic Institution on all aspects of the data analysis and interpretation.
 At Dalhousie University, we are investigating the deeper structures, mostly those found below the AMC.
 Imaging directly below the AMC is particularly challenging due to seismic energy attenuation and wave scattering, as well as large lateral velocity variations within and in vicinity of this melt or mush sill.
 However, the potential “pay-off” is tremendous as imaging lower crustal sills right at the ridge axis is the “holy grail” of the ridge seismic community and the collected data provide the best opportunity yet to succeed in doing so.
 We have produced the first prestack migrated images of a mid-ocean ridge environment.
 The first batch of results is already published (Canales et al., 2012, Nat.
 Geosci.; Carbotte et al., 2013, Nat.
 Geosci.; Aghaei et al., 2014, Geochem.
 Geophys.
 Geosyst.; Xu et al., 2014, J. Geophys.
 Res.; Han et al., 2014, Ear.
 Planet.
 Sci.
 Lett.; Marjanović et al., 2014, Nat.
 Geosci.; Marjanović et al., 2015, Geophys.
 J. Int.).
-Several additional maniscripts for Science, G-cubed, and J. Geophys.
-Res. are at various stages of preparation and will be submitted in 2015-2016.
-The produced 3D image volume contains significant additional new information and we will continue to mine it in the future.
+We started the second batch of publications with Aghaei et al., 2017, J. Geophys.
+Res.
+Several maniscripts for Science, G-cubed, and J. Geophys.
+Res. are at various stages of preparation and will be submitted in 2018-2020.
+The produced 3D image volume contains significant new information and we will continue to mine it until about 2020.